samytichadou/Auto_Reload_Blender_addon/dev/notes.md

 - [ ] important reports
 - [ ] select file in linux explorer when revealing it
 - [ ] check reveal in explorer on mac os

+v2.0.2 (not released)
+- [x] emboss false for remove images op when packed image

 v2.0.1
 - [x] packed files images (missing)